pingcap/blog/_posts/2016-11-09-Deep-Dive-into-TiKV.md

 See the following details about how to use Raft:

-* Define its own storage and implement the Raft Storage trait.
+1. Define its own storage and implement the Raft Storage trait.
 See the following Storage trait interface:

+    ```rust
-> 	// initial_state returns the information about HardState and ConfState in Storage
+    // initial_state returns the information about HardState and ConfState in Storage
->
-> fn initial_state(&self) -> Result<RaftState>;
+    fn initial_state(&self) -> Result<RaftState>;

->
-> // return the log entries in the [low, high] range
+    // return the log entries in the [low, high] range
->
-> fn entries(&self, low: u64, high: u64, max_size: u64) -> Result<Vec<Entry>>;
+    fn entries(&self, low: u64, high: u64, max_size: u64) -> Result<Vec<Entry>>;

->
-> // get the term of the log entry according to the corresponding log index
+    // get the term of the log entry according to the corresponding log index
->
-> fn term(&self, idx: u64) -> Result<u64>;
+    fn term(&self, idx: u64) -> Result<u64>;

->
-> 	// get the index from the first log entry at the current position
+    // get the index from the first log entry at the current position
->
-> fn first_index(&self) -> Result<u64>;
+    fn first_index(&self) -> Result<u64>;

->
-> 	// get the index from the last log entry at the current position
+    // get the index from the last log entry at the current position
->
-> fn last_index(&self) -> Result<u64>;
+    fn last_index(&self) -> Result<u64>;

->
-> 	// generate a current snapshot
+    // generate a current snapshot
->
-> fn snapshot(&self) -> Result<Snapshot>;
+    fn snapshot(&self) -> Result<Snapshot>;
+    ```

-* Create a raw node object and pass the corresponding configuration and customized storage instance to the object.
+2. Create a raw node object and pass the corresponding configuration and customized storage instance to the object.
 About the configuration, we need to pay attention to `election_tick` and `heartbeat_tick`.
 Some of the Raft logics step by periodical ticks.
 For every Tick, the Leader will decide if the frequency of the heartbeat elapsing exceeds the frequency of the `heartbeat_tick`.
 If it does, the Leader will send heartbeats to the Followers and reset the elapse.
 For a Follower, if the frequency of the election elapsing exceeds the frequency of the `election_tick`, the Follower will initiate an election.

-* After a raw node is created, the tick interface of the raw node will be called periodically (like every 100ms) and drives the internal Raft Step function.
+3. After a raw node is created, the tick interface of the raw node will be called periodically (like every 100ms) and drives the internal Raft Step function.

-* If data is to be written by Raft, the Propose interface is called directly.
+4. If data is to be written by Raft, the Propose interface is called directly.
 The parameters of the Propose interface is an arbitrary binary data which means that Raft doesn’t care the exact data content that is replicated by it.
 It is completely up to the external logics as how to handle the data.

-* If it is to process the membership changes, the `propose_conf_change` interface of the raw node can be called to send a ConfChange object to add/remove a certain node.
+5. If it is to process the membership changes, the `propose_conf_change` interface of the raw node can be called to send a ConfChange object to add/remove a certain node.

-* After the functions in the raw node like Tick and Propose of the raw node are called, Raft will initiate a Ready state.
+6. After the functions in the raw node like Tick and Propose of the raw node are called, Raft will initiate a Ready state.
 Here are some details of the Ready state:

     There are three parts in the Ready state:

-    * The part that needs to be stored in Raft storage, which are entries, hard state and snapshot.
+    + The part that needs to be stored in Raft storage, which are entries, hard state and snapshot.

-    * The part that needs to be sent to other Raft nodes, which are messages.
+    + The part that needs to be sent to other Raft nodes, which are messages.

-    * The part that needs to be applied to other state machines, which are committed_entries.
+    + The part that needs to be applied to other state machines, which are committed_entries.

 After handling the Ready status, the Advance function needs be called to inform Raft of the next Ready process.